Purp1eW0lf/Blue-Team-Notes/README.md

 #### Specifically

 We can apply all of the above to individual DLLs.
-If I notice something strange during the [process' DLL hunt] (#dlls-used-in-processes), or if I had identified a DLL with [an invalid signature](#invalid).
+If I notice something strange during the [process' DLL hunt](#dlls-used-in-processes), or if I had identified a DLL with [an invalid signature](#invalid).
 I'd then hone in on that specific DLL.

 ```powershell
 gci -path C:\Windows\twain_32.dll | get-filehash